bitwalker/libcluster/README.md

 ### Clustering Strategies

-The `ErlangHosts` strategy relies on having a `.erlang.hosts` file in one of the following locations as specified in http://erlang.org/doc/man/net_adm.html#files:
+The `ErlangHosts` strategy relies on having a `.hosts.erlang` file in one of the following locations as specified in http://erlang.org/doc/man/net_adm.html#files:

  > File `.hosts.erlang` consists of a number of host names written as Erlang terms.
 It is looked for in the current work